germanlahitte/portfolio/README.md

 __Atlassian Funtamentals__
 *online courses by Atlassian Academy*
-I am proficient in Atlassian tools including Jira, Trello, and Zephyr, having completed their fundamentals courses, and utilized them on an everyday basis while working on my presented projects.
+Proficient in Atlassian tools including Jira, Trello, and Zephyr, having completed their fundamentals courses, and utilized them on an everyday basis while working on my presented projects.
 [Certificates](https://drive.google.com/drive/folders/1moy0PbUOSSMk0qT8hz4iS3XBXjz4aeSL)

 __QA Manual Testing from the beginning__
 *online course by Hema Presad, Udemy*